• Skip to primary navigation

 Instructions

-• Tiffin Sambar is perfect with idlis and dosas.
-Serve hot with idlis drizzled with ghee....heaven!! 🙂
+• This is perfect with idlis and dosas.
+Serve hot with idlis drizzled with ghee,heaven!!

 Notes

-• Tempering at the last stage retains the flavour and aroma.
+• Tempering at the last stage retains flavor and aroma.
 You can drizzle ghee while switching off.
-While roasting you can add 2 tsp of coconut too.
+While roasting you can add 2 teaspoon of coconut too.

 • Don’t add more tamarind than mentioned as it will give a more tangy taste.

-• You can also brinjals along with potato and carrots which is the best combo of veggies.
+• You can also add brinjal along with potato and carrots.

-• Use small onion as it enhances the flavour of the sambar.
+• Use small onion as it enhances the flavor of the sambar.

 Nutrition Facts